ignatandrei/NETCoreBlockly/README.md

 That's all!

+## More information

+Download the source code, run the TestBlocklyHtml project ( in the test folder ).

+See there

+ region blockly needed

+and

+ region blockly optional

+and follow the code.

+All other code is just boilerplate for Swagger, OData,GraphQL that are mandataory for demo'ing the application, not for Blockly2NetCore itself.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

+If you want to contribute, that is plenty of work to be done -see issues tab .

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->